validatedpatterns/utility-container/README.md

 ## Build the image
 Just run: `make build` and both amd64 and arm64 will be built locally (you will need the qemu-user-static package installed)

-To upload the image to the official repo run: `make UPLOADREGISTRY=quay.io/hybridcloudpatterns upload` (by default it uploads somewhere else to try and avoid accidental uploads)
+To upload the image to the official repository, run: `make UPLOADREGISTRY=quay.io/hybridcloudpatterns upload` (by default it uploads somewhere else to try and avoid accidental uploads)